 Which is Better: 60 Hz or 75 Hz?

 The difference between 60Hz and 75Hz is quite dramatic.
-If you have never experienced it before, you will notice a huge improvement in how smooth fast-paced actions appear when compared to lower refresh rates (which aren’t nearly as bad as some people make them out to be).
+If you have never experienced it before, you will notice a huge improvement in how smooth, fast-paced actions appear compared to lower refresh rates (which aren’t nearly as bad as some people make them out to be).

-However, even if you upgrade your PC, monitor, and graphics card, you’re still limited to 60 FPS, whether it be through a game’s built-in settings or by the monitor itself.
+However, even if you upgrade your PC, monitor, and graphics card, you’re still limited to 60 FPS through a game’s built-in settings or the monitor itself.

 Is 60Hz Good for Gaming?

 The debate between 60Hz and higher refresh rates has been hotly contested in the gaming community for years.
 On the one hand, higher refresh rates should theoretically provide a smoother gaming experience.